opendata-for-all/odata-generator/README.md

 * [Javier Canovas](http://github.com/jlcanovas/ "Javier Canovas")
 * [Jordi Cabot](http://github.com/jcabot/ "Jordi Cabot")

-Hamza, Javier and Jordi are currently members of SOM, a research team of IN3-UOC.
+Hamza, Javier and Jordi are currently members of SOM, a research team of IN3-UOC in Barcelona, Spain.